Stoosbahn: Description

-The Stoos funicular is the steepest funicular railway in the world.
-Although the Katoomba Scenic Railway in Australia has a slightly steeper gradient of 1,280 per mille, it is technically classified as an inclined lift, consisting of four coupled cars pulled by a cable on a winch, without a passing loop.
+With a maximum gradient of 1,100‰, the Stoos funicular is considered to the steepest funicular railway in the world.
+Although the Katoomba Scenic Railway in Australia has a steeper gradient of 1,280‰, it is classified as an inclined lift, consisting of four coupled cars pulled by a cable on a winch, without a passing loop.

 An Auto AG Schwyz bus service connects the valley station with the town of Schwyz and the Schwyz railway station.

 Vehicles

 Conventional funiculars often feature vehicles with stepped compartments to compensate for the incline, with station platforms designed as stairs, as seen in the former Stoos cable railway.
 In contrast, the two vehicles of the new funicular, built by Garaventa in Goldau, remain completely horizontal at the stations.
 Despite the extreme steepness of the track, boarding and alighting are level, even for passengers with prams or wheelchairs, across all compartments.
 The four passenger cabins consist of cylindrical elements with large windows, each accommodating 34 passengers.
 Each compartment is hydraulically rotated to match the track's gradient, ensuring the passenger platform remains horizontal at all times.
 Goods are transported on a platform mounted on the uphill side of the vehicle, with passenger and freight transport logistically separated to enhance comfort.
 Due to the gradient reduction to horizontal at the stations, hold-down rollers for the haulage cable are installed on the exit bridge and before the first tunnel to prevent the cable from lifting excessively when pulling the lower vehicle.